IgorVaryvoda/Nuxt-Image-Sirv-Provider/README.md

     to: https://github.com/nuxt/image/blob/main/src/runtime/providers/sirv.ts
     size: xs
 ---
-Integration between [Sirv](https://sirv.com/) and the image module.
+Integration between [Sirv](https://sirv.com/) and Nuxt image.

-To use the Sirv provider, you need to set your Sirv account URL-endpoint as the base url like below.
+To use Sirv provider, you need to set up your Sirv URL as the baseURL in the Nuxt Image module configuration, like this:

 ```ts [nuxt.config.ts]
 export default defineNuxtConfig({